Mike Braun: Tenure

 Braun became governor on January 13, 2025, sworn in by Indiana Supreme Court Chief Justice Loretta Rush.

+Higher education appointments

+In June 2025, Braun intervened in the governance of Indiana University.
+His administration moved to remove members of the Board of Trustees elected by alumni and replace them with gubernatorial appointees, a move critics described as an effort to increase political control over the university.
+Braun defended the decision, despite having said a month earlier that he would not intervene in the trustee process.

+2025 Indiana redistricting

+In October 2025, Indiana lawmakers began considering redrawing the state's congressional districts to reduce Democratic representation in the United States House of Representatives.
+The push, called for by President Donald Trump and favored by Braun, succeeded in the Indiana House of Representatives but failed in the Indiana State Senate.
+After the resolution failed, Trump and Braun vowed to endorse primary challengers to the Republican state senators who voted against redistricting.

 Political positions

 Abortion

 Braun opposes abortion.
 He tweeted in support of the 2022 overturning of Roe v.
 Wade.

 Donald Trump

 According to FiveThirtyEight, Braun voted with Donald Trump's position 90.9% of the time between Braun's inauguration and Trump's departure from office two years later.

 During Trump's first impeachment and impeachment trial, regarding the Trump–Ukraine scandal, Braun became one of Trump's most prominent defenders, defending him in many media appearances.
 He voted to acquit Trump, and when asked whether it is acceptable for Trump to withhold U.S. foreign aid to coerce a foreign leader to investigate Joe Biden, he said that he did not believe that such behavior was proper but that "it didn't happen."
 Braun also said that Trump did what he did out of a desire to reduce corruption in Ukraine.
 After Trump was acquitted, Braun said that Trump "hopefully" learned something from the trial.